pytorch/pytorch/aten/src/ATen/native/README.md

 Here're steps to follow to decide the right dispatch keyword:

 1. Think about inference: does your kernel work for all backends?

-    - No: you're likely providing different kernels for different backends, e.g. backend-dependent logic is used in the implementation or it's implemented through DispatchStub.
+    - No: you're likely providing different kernels for different backends, e.g. backend-dependent logic is used in the implementation or it's implemented through `DispatchStub`.
-      DispatchStub only support a backend if you explicitly provide a kernel through `REGISTER_DISPATCH`.
+      `DispatchStub` only supports a backend if you explicitly provide a kernel through `REGISTER_DISPATCH`.
       Typically it only supports a few in-tree backends like CPU, CUDA, QuantizedCPU etc but not out-of-tree backends like XLA.
       Write a dispatch section, enumerate all supported backends and point them to the implementations.